 '''

-<link href="http://fonts.googleapis.com/css?family=Gravitas+One"
+<link href='http://fonts.googleapis.com/css?family=Varela+Round'

-rel="stylesheet">
+rel='stylesheet'>

 '''

 Again, don't worry about the details yet.
-All you need to know for now is that when a web browser encounters this link, it downloads a font named Gravitas One from a Google server, which your CSS styles can freely use to make distinctive-looking text.
+All you need to know for now is that when a web browser encounters this link, it downloads a font named Varela Round from a Google server, and your CSS styles can freely use it.